Skip to content

 Today, fallen oaks still litter the site.
 Their leaves are now brown and shrivelled – a tree graveyard – and a sad reminder to local people of what happened that day.

-On 29th August, the council also announced they have contacted the landowner to inform them of their duty under Section 206 of the Town and Country Planning Act 1990 to replant to adequately compensate for the trees lost on the site – no easy matter given the scale of the destruction.
-At the end of the prescribed period the council will assess to what extent they have complied with that duty – and identify any further action that may be needed.
+On 29th August, the council also announced they contacted the landowner to inform them of their duty under Section 206 of the Town and Country Planning Act 1990 to replant to adequately compensate for the trees lost on the site – no easy matter given the scale of the destruction.
+At the end of the prescribed period no action was taken.
+The council then has the right to undertake the replanting and charge the landowner – but appeal has been put in against the replanting order the outcome of which is still pending with a hearing planned but not yet scheduled.
+We are chasing the Planning Inspectorate to try and get this moving!

 Despite being alerted to the ecological value of the site, the owner or leaseholder brought in a group of mainly teenaged boys, who had chainsaws – but were not wearing any protective gear – to fell the trees.